About the Journal

 1. The journal will offer a prompt peer-review and immediate publication upon acceptance.
 The policy is for the referees to review the submitted manuscript within four weeks in order to shorten the time of the process.

-2. At least three referees will partake in the review process.
+2. At least two referees will partake in the review process.
 Unless the manuscript is beyond the focus of the journal or is of unacceptably low standard of expression or content, the managing editor will send the submission to peer reviewers.
 The aim is to reach the first decision as soon as possible.

 3. The editors will choose referees whose specialization best suits them to the topic of a given submission.
 Reviewers are asked whether the manuscript is scientifically sound and coherent, and of what quality.
 There will be a maximum of three revisions of any manuscripts permitted.
 The final decision lies with the Editor-in-Chief.